namtazpro/ais-demos/readme.md

 Login to Azure portal and create a [resource group as per instruction](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups)

+Default RG name used in this demo is 'rg-demo-ais' and used as default value.

 ## Step 2 : Create service principal on Azure for GitHub

 To create a Service Principal for GitHub to deploy resources to Azure, In the below command, replace {my-spn-name} with a unique name for your service principal and provide the {subscriptionId} and {resource-group-name}.